gdc3000/wa_collisions/doc/Feature_Design_V1.md

 * The user of this package will have an understanding of where the most accidents in Seattle are occuring by neighbourhood and in a visual form.
 * We will visualize the locations of accidents in neighbourhoods on a map.
-* We will perform analysis on the characteristics of different locations (such as population density, road quality, traffic volumes - depending on data availability) to understanding the relationships between these variables and collisions.
 * We will make this analysis repeatable so that it could be re-used with similar datasets from different cities.
 * Contact: Salik Warsi
+* The first iteration will not include: We will perform analysis on the characteristics of different locations (such as population density, road quality, traffic volumes - depending on data availability) to understanding the relationships between these variables and collisions.

 ### How does weather/climate effect driving?